Divine Mercy Catholic Academy relies on fundraising profits in three key areas:

 SCRIP is a very easy way for our families to reach their $800 fundraising goal, as the cards may be purchased not only by our families, but also by friends, grandparents, neighbors, etc. and used for common things most people already purchase on a daily or weekly basis.

-We have recently found a volunteer who is willing to undertake the task of administering our SCRIP program.
-We are very grateful for this gift of time, and we’re working to make SCRIP purchases as easy as possible.
-More details will be released soon.
+We have enlisted the expert help of a volunteer to administer our SCRIP program.
+We are very grateful for this, and we’re working to make SCRIP purchases as easy as possible.

 Sale of NFL Extravaganza Tickets extends through the summer months.
 All tickets and monies are due on the first day of school in the fall.

 Monetary prizes are then awarded throughout the NFL season.
 Click here to see winning ticket numbers as they become available.

 Tickets sell for $20/each, and families earn $10 credit for each ticket they sell.
 Credits are applied against each family’s annual fundraising commitment.